Last updated on November 1, 2023

-The 4-4 double roll, just like the 3-3, adds to your lead in the race.
+The 4-4 roll, just like the 3-3, adds to your lead in the race.
 According to the rule of 8, it is worth two average rolls in the game.
 As per the 3-3 and move that involves hitting and securing a point should be preferred.
 If hitting is not possible then there are two options to consider.
 Firstly, there is the 5-point which can be reached and secured by playing 13/9 (2), 9/5(2).
-This has the obvious benefit of clearing a key home board point, but it also removes excess material from the heavily stacked mid-point.
+This has the obvious benefit of securing a key home board point In addition, it also removes excess material from the heavily stacked mid-point.

 The downside of securing the 5-point is that it doesn’t leave much material on the mid-point for builders and it does nothing for the back checkers.
 A strong alternative to securing the 5-point is the 24/20 (2), 13/9 (2) move.
 This advances your back checkers and secures an advanced anchor on your opponent’s 5-point.
 It also brings two builders down securely to the 9-point.
 If you cannot hit securely, then 24/20 (2), 13/9 (2) is statistically the best move.